M7SPI/vrs-overlays/README.md

 - Night and day overlay from (Jörg Dietrich)(http://joergdietrich.github.io/Leaflet.Terminator/)
 - Leaflet colour markers from (pointhi)[https://github.com/pointhi/leaflet-color-markers]

-For the weather overlays to work you will need to sign up for an API code from [Aeris Weather](https://www.aerisweather.com/signup/developer/).
+For the weather overlays to work you will need to sign up for an API code from [Aeris Weather](https://www.aerisweather.com/signup/developer/) and then insert it into the 'Put this file at end of body' file.

 Screenshot of working example: